Lightning-AI/pytorch-lightning/examples/fabric/build_your_own_trainer/README.md

 ### Requirements

-This example has the following requirements which need to be installed on your python interpreter:
+This example has the following requirements which need to be installed on your python environment:

 - `lightning`
 - `torchmetrics`